 If you’re looking for a fast-paced, believable paranormal erotic romance with a kick-ass heroine, you’ve found it!
 It’s not necessary to have read the prequel to enjoy this one, but I recommend you do anyway because there are some references to The Fool, and because it’ll give you a great introduction to the main characters.
 I’m waiting for the sequel The Queen now and can’t wait to get my hands on it <3

-Have you read The King, or do you need more convincing?
+Have you read The King?
 Get some cookies, drop me a comment and let’s get this book club going!

 For all other book reviews, please take a look here.

 Want to know what else you can find on this blog?
 Take a look here.